sysbiolux/GomezRamos_et_al_2023/README.md

 - ChIP-seq folder: contains all the code used for ChIP-seq analysis.
 Take into account that although single-end sequencing was used, R1 and R2 fastq files are available per sample.
 Please check the guidelines of Active Motif to understand why (https://www.activemotif.com/documents/2056.pdf)

+- EPIC-DREM folder: contains all the code used for running EPIC-DREM.
+EPIC-DREM integrated ATAC and RNA-seq paired datasets